-In October 2010, the Hunt Family Foundation donated a $10 million gift to the Texas Tech University System.
-The donation is being used to develop the autonomous, fully-accredited TTUHSC Gayle Greve Hunt SON in El Paso.
+In October 2010, the Hunt Family Foundation donated a $10 million gift to the Texas Tech University System to develop the autonomous, fully accredited Texas Tech University Health Science Center (TTUHSC) Gayle Greve Hunt SON in El Paso.
 Gayle Greve Hunt is the wife of Woody L. Hunt, chairman of the Hunt Family Foundation and CEO of the Hunt Companies, headquartered in El Paso.

 The GGHSON was established to counteract a long-term shortage of nurses who provide care to this medically-underserved area.
 The Gayle Greve Hunt School SON is committed to preparing nursing students to meet the challenges of today´s complex health care environment, enriched by an environment of interdisciplinary teamwork.
 The exchange between students in the SON and the Paul L. Foster School of Medicine programs provides insight into the world both disciplines will have to navigate as a team.